 Overview

 Disasters – large scale events that have an extreme impact on life and property – disproportionately affect people with disabilities.
 They are more likely to have difficulty evacuating without assistance, are more likely to be segregated in shelters, and have more difficulty recovering in the disaster’s aftermath.
-Individuals with disabilities who are independent in their day-to-day lives may lose access to their caregivers (paid/volunteer staff or family members), transportation, accessible living or working environments and assistive technologies.
+Individuals with disabilities who are independent in their day-to-day lives may lose access to their caregivers (e.g., paid staff, family members or friends), transportation, accessible living or working environments and assistive technologies.

-People with disabilities are significantly less prepared than the general population (Smith & Notaro, 2015) and are more likely to be severely impacted by the disaster.
-Under “blue skies” conditions assistive technology (AT) is critical to the independence and well-being of people with disabilities; in an emergency or disaster, access to AT may mean survival and/or the difference in recovery from the event.
-Thus, involvement of state AT programs in emergency management efforts is a natural fit.
+People with disabilities are significantly less prepared than the general population, and are more likely to be severely impacted by the disaster.
+Assistive technology (AT) is critical to the independence and well-being of people with disabilities; in an emergency or disaster, access to AT may mean survival and/or the difference in recovery from the event.
+Thus, involvement of AT Act Programs in emergency management efforts is a natural fit.

 Getting Started